 There are many different categories of drugs.
 Opioids are a class of drugs that bind to the opioid receptors within a person’s body.
-The body actually naturally produces chemicals that are meant to control pain and perform other such functions.
+The body naturally produces chemicals that are meant to control pain and perform other such functions.
 These opioid receptors are found in the body’s nervous system, within various nerve cells.
-When a person uses opioid drugs, these substances bind and attach themselves to the receptors in the body, producing a bigger pain-relieving effect.
+When a person uses heroin, fentanyl or other opioid drugs, these substances bind and attach themselves to the receptors in the body, producing a bigger pain-relieving effect.
 Because of the effects which opioids can cause, people who use these substances can become dependent on them fairly easily.
 There are a lot of different types of opioid drugs.
 Some of them are illicit, such as heroin.
 But there are also some medications which fall under this class of drugs.
 Vicodin, OxyContin, and morphine are all examples of opioids.
 Fentanyl and codeine are also opioid drugs.

-When an individual uses opioid drugs, it is very possible for him or her to become dependent on the substance.
+When an individual uses opioid drugs, it is possible for him or her to become dependent on the substance.
 Of course, not everyone who uses these drugs becomes dependent on them.
 But, it’s important to note that, even if the person isn’t using an illicit drug and is consuming opioid medication as directed by a medical professional, dependence can become a problem.
-In many cases, people who are using a strong, addictive medication grow to depend on their medicine.
+In many cases, people who are using strong, addictive medication grow to depend on their medicine.
 As a result, they may begin to misuse the substance by taking higher doses than their doctor has recommended or by using the drug more frequently than they should.
 This happens because, as the body begins to physically dependent on a substance, the individual begins to crave it.
 Again, these substances can produce a feeling of euphoria.
-This is a pleasant feeling that is often referred to as a “high”.
+This is a pleasant feeling that is often referred to as a “high.”

 Opioid drugs also work to relieve pain and alter the way the brain responds to pain.
 Since opioids provide this pleasant response and also help to block feelings of pain, users often feel the urge to use these substances.
 Some of the signs that could indicate that a person has become dependent on opioids are: